 As for the south of the city, it is widely believed to be a lot slower.
 The south has some very famous churches and very quiet beaches.
 One of the most famous beaches of Goa, Colva, is in the south.
-The more disciplined family traveler might just find South Goa a lot more appealing since most of the posh hotels are nestled here.
+The more disciplined family traveller might just find South Goa a lot more appealing since most of the posh hotels are nestled here.

-Tourist places in Goa
+Tourist Places In Goa

-Come evening, and Goa turns into a partier’s paradise.
-Cops are used to Goa being up and about as late as 3 am and night club owners and pubs keep the music going till the wee hours of the morning.
+Come evening and Goa turns into a partier’s paradise.
+Cops are used to Goa being up and about as late as 3 am and nightclub owners and pubs keep the music going till the wee hours of the morning.
 Word of advice though, heading out too far at night in Goa without transportation can be a hassle since it’s not easy to manage a cab.

-Walk down the street from these places and you can check out any one of the roadside pubs and bars serving very affordable food and alcohol and playing music to suit all genre preferences.
-Apart from the traditional night clubs, some of the beach shacks also host good parties, but heading out too far onto the beach at night is not something that’s easy, given tides and cops.
-Panjim, the city center isn’t as happening in the holiday sense, but does offer a slower pace than most other Indian holiday destinations.
-The food is awesome, and the shopping better.
+Walk down the street from Calangute Beach and you can check out any one of the roadside pubs and bars serving very affordable food and alcohol and playing music to suit all genre preferences.
+Apart from the traditional nightclubs, some of the beach shacks also host good parties, but heading out too far onto the beach at night is not something that’s easy, given tides and cops.
+Panjim, the city centre isn’t as happening in the holiday sense, but does offer a slower pace than most other Indian holiday destinations.
+The food is awesome and the shopping, better.

-Commuting in Goa
+Commuting In Goa

 Goa as a destination is well connected, very accessible and offers an amazing holiday experience regardless of age.
-Apart from the nightlife, beaches and parties it offers a slower pace than most other Indian cities and can be a welcome change for domestic travelers.
+Apart from the nightlife, beaches and parties, it offers a slower pace than most other Indian cities and can be a welcome change for domestic travellers.
 Holiday makers coming in from overseas will certainly enjoy the freedom the place offers, its winding, confusing streets which leave a lot of room to explore, all of this thrown in with tropical weather and a little bit of an Indian touch.

 Feeling a little more adventurous?
-You might want to rent yourself a private shack on the beach and experience the living culture, firsthand!
-We could go on and on about the never ending sights and sounds of Goa, but this feature ends here.
+You might want to rent yourself a private shack on the beach and experience the living culture, first-hand!
+We could go on and on about the never-ending sights and sounds of Goa, but this feature ends here.
 Happy holidaying!